-Full Time position with Full Time benefits (Tukwila or Bellevue).
+Full Time position with Full Time benefits (Tukwila).
 The Parent Partner will provide direct advocacy, day to day support and team involvement to parents/caregivers.
 Promote development of self-determination, independence, skill building, self-empowerment, and self-advocacy in parent/caregivers.
 Educate and assist parents/caregivers in navigating systems such as IEP’s, juvenile justice, DDD, DSHS and other community resources.
 Provide resources, referrals and linkages that will enable strength building.
 Attend meetings as requested by families.
 Attend national, state and local forums, workgroups, and events to connect with other systems and enhance understanding of best practices.
 Actively participate in supervision, staff meetings, and training.
 This position will include providing mobile service throughout King County, as well as flexible work hours, including some nights and weekends.
 The Parent Partner will understand, support, and accommodate the diverse perspectives and needs of different cultures and communities in the county.

 We offer a competitive benefits package to all full-time team members including Medical & Dental Insurance: Premium 100% paid by Sound for team-member coverage and child until the child’s 26th birthday, 401K, 3 weeks of Vacation, 11 Paid Holidays, and Life Insurance.